MLA Bibliographic Entries for Images and Figure Captions

 - If there is no date available skip this part unless you know a date range [1984-1987] or use a question mark to indicate an uncertain date [1917?].
 Remember - all information from outside the source itself should be placed within square brackets.

-If you are referencing an artwork in a gallery or museum seen in-person:
+- Artwork in a gallery or museum seen in-person

 MacLeod, Pegi Nicol.
 Flower Carts. c.
 1942.
 Oil on canvas.
 Carleton University Art Gallery, Ottawa.